daniel-j/usdx-linux-builder/README.md

 First you need to install a few dependencies:

-`chroot debootstrap curl linux32`
+`chroot debootstrap linux32 curl rsync`

-This requires about 5GB free space.
+This requires about 7GB free space.

 To build the game, run `make`.